alex-espinoza/domainial/README.md

 `bundle install`
 `foreman start`

-# FEATURES TO ADD:
+## FEATURES TO ADD:

-- create script that reads from park IO API (http://blog.park.io/articles/park-io-api/) and adds domains that are currenty being auctioned - PARK IO SPY
-- create script that reads and saves park IOs last 50 sales (http://park.io/faq/ - end of page) - PARK IO SPY
 - install whenever to cronjob certain workers
 - change code to not save "." for tld
 - add button to re-check domain
 - add schema constraints to CompetitorDomain
 - create views to show competitor domain data
+- change drop checker to not exit when checking times, just reload page and save results again
+- start checking .to domains

-# PLAN TO HOST CHEAPLY AND WITHOUT RUNNING EVERYONE LOCALLY:
+## PLAN TO HOST CHEAPLY AND WITHOUT RUNNING EVERYONE LOCALLY:

 - host main app on heroku
 - main app connects to RDS to use for PostgresDB